Tracing

 print(result)

-To properly trace your agent, use tracer.observe(...) to wrap all functions and tools of your agent, including LLM calls.
+To properly trace your agent, use Tracer.observe(...) to wrap all functions and tools of your agent, including LLM calls.

 traceAgent.ts

-import { Judgeval } from "judgeval";
+import { Tracer } from "judgeval";

 import OpenAI from "openai";